ston3dg3/IT_security/README.md

 ### Collection of useful gpg commands

-sign a gpg key with
+- sign a gpg key with
 `gpg --sign-key <keyid>`

-list all users who signed a particular public key.
+- list all users who signed a particular public key.
 User-id can be anything that appears in the uid row when the command gpg --list-keys is used
 `gpg --list-sigs <user-id>`

-list all the public keys in the keyring
+- list all the public keys in the keyring
 `gpg --list-keys`

-list all the private keys in keyring
+- list all the private keys in keyring
 `gpg --list-secret-keys`

-export the public key to a separate file
+- export the public key to a separate file
 `gpg --armor --export <key_fingerprint> > <public_key.asc>`

+- edit an already generated gpg key
+`gpg edit <key_fingerprint>`
+this will open a gpg console which accepts different commands.
+`trust` will allow you to change the trust level of the chosen key